The Parlor Mob: End of hiatus and Cry Wolf

 On 22 June 2018, Pitchfork announced that The Parlor Mob signed with Britannia Row Recordings, run by Malay.
 They released the song "Fourth of July," which Alternative Addiction describes as "anthemic."

 Dark Hour

 On 18 June 2019, the band formally announced their 5th album titled Dark Hour via Rolling Stone.
 Alongside this announcement, they released the first single titled Someday.
 On August 16, 2019, the band released Dark Hour, their fifth album.
-The band will go on a multi-city headlining tour that began on September 28, 2019.
+The band went on a multi-city headlining tour that began on September 28, 2019.